Laurentia: Pannotia and after

 There is some evidence that the fragments of Rodinia gathered into another short-lived supercontinent, Pannotia, at the very end of the Proterozoic.
-This continent broke up again almost at once, and Laurentia rifted away from South America at around 465 Mya to once again become an isolated continent near the equator, separated from Gondwana by the western Iapetus Ocean.
-Sometime in the early Cambrian, around 430 million years ago, Argentina rifted away from Laurentia and accreted onto Gondwana.
+This continent broke up again almost at once, and Laurentia rifted away from South America at around 565 Ma to once again become an isolated continent near the equator, separated from Gondwana by the western Iapetus Ocean.
+Sometime in the early Cambrian, around 530 Ma, Argentina rifted away from Laurentia and accreted onto Gondwana.

 The breakup of Pannotia produced six major continents: Laurentia, Baltica, Kazakhstania, Siberia, China, and Gondwana.
 Laurentia remained an independent continent until the middle Silurian.
 During the early to middle Ordovician, several volcanic arcs collided with Laurentia along what is now the Atlantic coast of North America.
 This caused an episode of mountain-building called the Taconic orogeny.
 As the mountains raised by the Taconic orogeny were subsequently eroded, they produced the immense Queenston Delta, recorded in the rocks of the Queenston Formation.
 There was also violent volcanic activity, including the eruption that produced the Millburg/Big Bentonite ash bed.
-About 1140 km3 of ash was erupted in this event.
+About 1140 km3 of ash erupted in this event.
 However, this does not seem to have triggered any mass extinction.

 Throughout the early Paleozoic, Laurentia was characterized by a tectonically stable interior flooded by the seas, with marginal orogenic belts.
 An important feature was the Transcontinental Arch, which ran southwest from the lowlands of the Canadian Shield.
 The shield and the arch were the only portions of the continent that were above water through much of the early Paleozoic.
 There were two major marine transgressions (episodes of continental flooding) during the early Paleozoic, the Sauk and the Tippecanoe.
 During this time, the Western Cordillera was a passive margin.
 Sedimentary rocks that were deposited on top of the basement complex were formed in a setting of quiet marine and river waters.
 The craton was covered by shallow, warm, tropical epicontinental or epicratonic sea (meaning literally "on the craton") that had maximum depths of only about 60 m (200 ft) at the shelf edge.